Startup Weekend (organization)

 A Startup Weekend (also known as Startupweekend or SW) is a 54-hour entrepreneurship educational competitive event, in which groups of participants form teams around ideas the Friday evening, and work during the weekend to develop a working prototype, demo, and VC presentation by Sunday evening.
-Startup Weekend is a hackathon like event with a global presence.
+Startup Weekend is a hackathon-like event with a global presence.
 As of December 2016, it has reached 135 countries, involving over 210,000 entrepreneurs.
 Upon its 2015 acquisition, Startup Weekend, alongside Startup Week and StartupDigest, became one of the Techstars family of startup programs.
+In the United States, Startup Weekend events are typically held in major cities and universities, following a hackathon-style format that culminates in team pitches and prototype presentations before local judges and investors.

 History

 Founded in July 2007 in Boulder, Colorado by Andrew Hyde, Startup Weekend brought together 70 entrepreneurs to try to create a startup in just 54 hours.
 The model quickly expanded to cities around the world.

 In January 2010, Marc Nager and Clint Nelsen took over full ownership and registered the organization as a not-for-profit, relocating to Seattle.
 As of the acquisition, Startup Weekend had organized approximately 80 events in the USA, England, Germany and Canada.
-In February 2010, Franck Nouyrigat joined as a Co-Director and CTO.
+In February 2010, Franck Nouyrigat joined as a co-director and CTO.
 In the fall of 2010, Startup Weekend gained 501c3 status and received a grant from the Kauffman Foundation.

 By December 2010, the organization was composed of 8 full-time employees, over 15 'Key Facilitators', and more than 100 local organizers.
 In 2011, Startup Weekend launched the StartUp Foundation Initiative in partnership with the Ewing Marion Kauffman Foundation.
 In June 2012, Startup Weekend opened its first regional offices in London and Mexico City.
+In June 2015, Techstars acquired UP Global — the non-profit organization behind Startup Weekend — bringing the event series into the Techstars family.
+As of 2025, the Techstars Startup Weekend brand reports having held more than 7,000 programs in over 150 countries worldwide.
 By 2016, Startup Weekend events ran in over 1000 cities around the world.